Skip to main content

 • Homes not heated by mains gas which includes oil, coal, LPG or only electric heating.

 • Households with a combined annual income of less than £36,000 OR receiving certain income-related means-tested benefits such as Universal Credit OR you live in an area of Index of Multiple Deprivation (IMD) income rated 1 to 3.
+You can check if you live in an eligible IMD area on this link.

 • Hard to heat homes with an Energy Performance Certificate (EPC) rating of between D to G. You will be helped with this part of the assessment and receive a free EPC assessment if you do not have one already.